-Experts have argued that stripping citizenship does not assist Australian security, but rather risks undermining it.
-The citizenship loss provisions reflect an abrogation of Australia's international responsibility as a global citizen.
+Experts have argued that stripping citizenship does not assist Australian security, but rather risks undermining it.2 The citizenship loss provisions reflect an abrogation of Australia's international responsibility as a global citizen.
 Australian nationals alleged to have engaged in terrorist related activities outside or inside Australia should be charged and tried in accordance with the law.
-By abdicating responsibility for Australian citizens involved in terrorist activities, the burden of countering terrorism is cast on other countries.
-Often those countries may be affected by conflict and lack the legal frameworks and capacity to effectively monitor and/or prosecute such persons.
-Leaving such people adrift abroad allows them to remain a security threat -to Australia, to other countries, and to Australian nationals abroad.